bdecon/econ_data/bd_CPS/README.md

 The bd CPS contains several variables that are recodes of other CPS variables or combinations of CPS data and outside data.
 The two most important examples of this are the labor force status (`LFS`) and the real wage variables (`RHRWAGE` and `RWKWAGE`).

-*NEW* The bd CPS now includes a [codebook](https://github.com/bdecon/econ_data/blob/master/bd_CPS/codebook.txt) that shows which variables are available for which dates, and what values the variables include.
+The bd CPS includes a [codebook](https://github.com/bdecon/econ_data/blob/master/bd_CPS/codebook.txt) that shows which variables are available for which dates, and what values the variables include.

 Details on selected bd CPS variables are as follows: